SharePoint/sp-dev-docs/docs/sp-add-ins/include-a-web-part-in-a-webpage-on-the-add-in-web.md

     </webParts>
     ```

 8. Select F5 to debug the add-in.
-You should see the Web Part on the page.
+You should see the web part on the page.

 ## See also